TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          UTF-8 for internal processing.
 This conversion takes time of course so there is another good reason to use the same charset for both.

+        If an unknown charset is provided a :php:`\RuntimeException` will be thrown.